Disease Guide ·Parvovirus ·2026

 The 14-Day Waiting Period Trap

-Puppies are most vulnerable to parvo in their first few months — exactly when new owners enroll in insurance.
-If your puppy contracts parvo during the 14-day waiting period, the entire claim is denied.
-Enroll your puppy in insurance immediately when you get them, even before the first vet visit.
+Puppies are most vulnerable during their first months - when new owners enroll.
+Parvo contracted during the 14-day waiting period means the entire claim is denied.
+Enroll immediately upon getting your puppy, before the first vet visit.

 Red flag · Deductible